Mobile Apps

 Conclusion

 Deep links are simply a way to identify, address and transport users to specific content in apps.
 While convenient (and necessary), they’re not that revolutionary or exciting.
-The future value of deep links lies in how we use them — what’s buwilt on top of them, and the new consumer experiences they’ll enable.
+The future value of deep links depends on how we use them and what we build on top of them.